SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-09-09-why-is-R-not-found.md

 can make sure your code is reproducible by always running it with the same version of R (and all the same R package versions) that you used when you originally developed the code.

+The R environment module is always loaded on the RStudio server and Slurm nodes, but you will need to load it on the SSH gateway.
+For other software, you'll always need to load the environment module before you run it, whether it's on the RStudio server, the Slurm nodes, the
+Jupyter server, or the SSH gateway.

 ## Quick solution

-To get rid of the error message, just type this command before you try to run R:
+To get rid of the error message, just type this command in the terminal before you try to run R:

 ```
-module load Rcommon
+module load R
 ```

-This will load the `Rcommon` environment module which includes the default version of R and all commonly used system packages (such as GDAL, GEOS, and PROJ if you want to use the `sf` package).
+This will load the `R` environment module which includes the default version of R. We've set the most recent stable version on our servers to be the default (as of October 2021, this is R 4.1.1).
 If you'd rather load a specific version of R, you will need to specify the version number.
 Run `module avail R` to see which versions are available.
-Then you can type `module load Rcommon/4.1.1`, for example, to load that version of `Rcommon`.
+Then you can type `module load R/4.0.5`, for example, to load that version of `R`.

 For Python, you can load the default version of Python 3.x with: